CloversChemistry/CloversChemistry.github.io/index.md

 ## This webiste is still under construction.
 I appologize for any inconvenience.

 ## Website Goal
-The goal of this website is to create an interactive and visual way to view parts of my academic and professional career.
-This highlights projects and skills I learned during my journey that may otherwise have been left in the past.
-This website is a living document that will be forever growing, just like me.
+This website was created as an interactive and visual way to view parts of my academic and professional career.
+This highlights projects and skills I learned through my journey that may have otherwise been left behind.
+This website will be updated as I conitunue down my scientific career.

 Click through the links provided at the top of the page to explore my graduate research, teaching experience, and some graduate and undergraduate projects.